 When a water heater finally throws in the towel, it can be as uneventful as a surprisingly cold shower or as damaging as unleashing its water contents all over your utility room, causing massive collateral damage.
 Fortunately, there are easily observable signs of failure that you as a homeowner can look for on a regular basis, easily preventing disaster!
-Let's go over a few of them so that you can stay on top of when to replace your water heater.

 Sign #1: Inconsistent Temperature